 Many went back to Mexico while the subtropical humid forest of Central America became at stake: the chicle was a way of protecting it, as the trees were a precious resource.

 Thanks to ecotourism, and with the development of sustainable and organic food, hopefully the chicle will find its way back into the composition of chewing gums.
-This would be a way of preserving the forest while developing the local economy to fund the excavation of the great Maya cities we are about to explore: Carmelita is our starting point to discover the cradle of the Maya civilization, the massive city of El Mirador, lost in the tropical humid forest of Guatemala, two days away on foot.
+This would be a way of preserving the forest while developing the local economy to fund the excavation of the great Maya cities we are about to explore: Carmelita is our starting point to discover the cradle of the Maya civilization, the massive city of El Mirador, lost in the tropical humid forest of Guatemala, two days away on foot lead by Ambrosio.

 - For our complete El Mirador trilogy, refer to the 5-day jungle trek leading to El Mirador and the article about exploring El Mirador.

 - To set up your expedition to El Mirador, we strongly recommend the services of La Comision de Turismo Cooperativa Carmelita.
-The guides are all authorized guides, knowledgeable about the history of the Mayas, fauna and flora.
+The guides are all authorized guides, knowledgeable about the history of the Maya, fauna and flora.
 Most of them are Spanish-speakers only, but you can request an English-speaking guide.
 In Flores, many agencies propose this expedition, and we believe spending your money with the community of Carmelita makes more sense.
 On top of that, they really differentiate themselves thanks to the variety of food and its quality compared to the other groups we have seen – for 5 days, it is greatly appreciable!

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!!